-Part 10 of the Act, in summary, sets out who should disclose, what should be disclosed, by when and how.
+The Northern Territory Electoral Act 2004 Part 10 in summary sets out who should disclose, what should be disclosed, by when and how.
 It defines the terms used in the legislation and details offences under the legislation and the kind of records that should be maintained in order to comply with requirements.
 Unlike the Commonwealth Electoral Act 1918, there are no provisions for public funding in the Northern Territory.